Yue-Hao14/DivvyUp-Group-Project/feature_list.md

 * Friend list is updated once a friend request is accepted
 * Logged in user can unfriend another user in their friend list

-## 3. Group (full CRUD)
+## 3. Comments (full CRUD)

-* Logged in user can view all the groups they are part of on thier profile page and navbar
+* Logged in users can view comments when they click on a specific transaction
-* Logged in user can create a group with other user from navbar
+* Logged in users can create comments on any transaction
-* All members of the group can add other users and leave the group
+* Logged in users can update their own comments
-* Only owner of the group can delete the entire group
+* Logged in users can delete their own comments

 ## 4. Bills (full CRUD)